-Abnormal costs associated retaining structures and piling, the provision of a pumping station and the requirement within this highly visible conservation area to provide top quality materials of natural stone and slate roofs.
+Indeed, the applicant cites abnormal costs for the development associated with retaining structures and piling, the provision of a pumping station and the requirement within this highly visible conservation area to provide top quality materials of natural stone and slate roofs.

-49. This financial viability appraisal has been assessed by the Councils economic development section whom advise that the financial appraisal is acceptable providing an overage agreement is also added to the S106 legal agreement.
+49. The originally submitted financial viability appraisal along with the recently submitted additional financial appraisal requested by Members have both been assessed by the Councils economic development section.
+It is agreed that the financial appraisals are acceptable providing an overage agreement is also added to the S106 legal agreement.
 The overage agreement provides the potential for additional contributions if development profits of 20% are reached.
-A senior officer from economic development will be attending the planning panel to advise Members on the appraisal details.
+A senior officer from economic development will again be attending the planning panel to advise Members on the appraisal details.

-Community Safety Implications
+Community Safety Implications: